Privacy Shield Policy

 EU-U.S. PRIVACY SHIELD PRINCIPLES

-Driscoll's complies with the EU-U.S. Privacy Shield Framework ("Privacy Shield") as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and United Kingdom to the United States in reliance on Privacy Shield.
+Driscoll's complies with the EU-U.S. Privacy Shield Framework ("Privacy Shield") as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EEA and United Kingdom to the United States in reliance on Privacy Shield.
 Driscoll's has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view Driscoll's certification, please visit https://www.privacyshield.gov/.

 Driscoll's receives personal information about individuals in the EEA and United Kingdom from Driscoll's' suppliers and customers.
-This personal information may include basic contact information such as name and email address and in the case of suppliers additional contact details and billing information.
+This personal information may include basic contact information such as name and email address and, in the case of suppliers, additional contact details and billing information.
 Driscoll's uses this information to provide its berries, recipes, and other products and services to its customers.
-Driscoll's also receives personal information about employees of, and applicants seeking employment with, Driscoll's EU and United Kingdom-based subsidiaries, and which is transferred in the context of the employment relationship.
+Driscoll's also receives personal information about employees of, and applicants seeking employment with, Driscoll's EEA and United Kingdom-based subsidiaries, and which is transferred in the context of the employment relationship.
 Driscoll's uses this information for internal employment and human resources purposes.

-Driscoll's will offer individuals from the EEA and the United Kingdom whose personal information has been transferred to us the opportunity to choose whether their personal information is to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-An individual may opt-out of such uses of their personal information by contacting us at the address given below.
+Driscoll's will offer individuals from the EEA and the United Kingdom whose personal information has been transferred to us the opportunity to choose whether their personal information may be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+An individual may opt-out of such additional uses of their personal information by contacting us at the address below.

 Driscoll's will not use sensitive information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual unless Driscoll's has received the individual's affirmative and explicit consent (opt-in).